Euthynotus

 Euthynotus is an extinct genus of prehistoric marine ray-finned fish that lived in Europe during the Early Jurassic epoch.
-It is generally considered the basalmost pachycormiform.
+It is generally considered the basalmost pachycormiform, although more recent studies instead place it as the most basal member of the predatory lineage within the pachycormiforms, the Protosphyraenidae.

 It contains only a single definitive species, E. incognitus (de Blainville, 1818) (=Esox incognitus de Blainville, 1818), known from well-preserved specimens from the Toarcian-aged Posidonia Shale of Germany.